Emergence of the Unconventional Type-II Nambu-Goldstone Modes with Topological Origin in Bose Superfluids

-Topological quantum phase is a new basic notion, brought about from the discovery of integer quantum Hall effect and beyond the symmetry-breaking framework, and are classified by global topological invariants~\cite{wen2004quantum}.
-The pursuit of topological matter has been remarkably revived in the past over ten years due to the prediction and discovery of various fundamental types of topological phases in condensed matter physics, such as topological insulators and topological superconductors~\cite{hasan2010colloquium,qi2011topological,shen2012topological,hasan2011three,chiu2016classification,bansil2016colloquium, wen2017colloquium}, with considerable efforts having been also made in ultracold atoms~\cite{jotzu2014experimental,aidelsburger2015measuring,wu2016realization,meng2016experimental,lohse2018exploring,song2018observation,song2018observation,cooper2019topological}.
-For a gapped topological phase, the boundary hosts gapless excitations which have odd-power energy-momentum dispersions and so traverse the bulk gap of the system.
+Topological quantum phase is another fundamental notion, brought about from the discovery of integer quantum Hall effect and beyond the symmetry-breaking framework, and are classified by global topological invariants~\cite{wen2004quantum}.
+The pursuit of topological matter has been remarkably revived in the past over ten years due to the prediction and discovery of various fundamental types of topological phases in condensed matter physics, such as topological insulators and topological superconductors~\cite{hasan2010colloquium,qi2011topological,shen2012topological,hasan2011three,chiu2016classification,bansil2016colloquium, wen2017colloquium}, with considerable efforts having been also made in ultracold atoms~\cite{jotzu2014experimental,aidelsburger2015measuring,wu2016realization,meng2016experimental,lohse2018exploring,song2018observation,song2018observation,cooper2019topological,LU2020,wang2020realization}.
+For a gapped topological phase, the boundary hosts gapless excitations which have odd-power energy-momentum dispersions.

-In this letter, we predict an unconventional type of quadratically dispersed NG modes for mixed $s$ and $p$ band Bose superfluids in a two-dimensional (2D) optical lattice, and show that such type-II NG modes cannot be interpreted with the celebrated symmetry-based argument, but relates to an emergent topological transition.
-The low-energy physics of the superfluids depend on the breaking of the global $U(1)$ gauge symmetry, $SO(2)$ rotation, and/or time-reversal $\mathcal{T}$ symmetry~\cite{liu2006atomic, li2016physics}.
-The former two groups commute, hence no conventional type-II NG modes are expected.
-Surprisingly, we show a branch of type-II (also type-B) NG modes emerging at a phase-diagram boundary, across which the symmetry-breaking is unchanged but the degenerate space of ground states undergoes a topological transition after being projected onto the complex order-parameter subspace.
-This prediction shows a fundamentally new type-II NG modes.
+In this Letter, we predict an unconventional type of quadratically dispersed NG modes for mixed $s$ and $p$ band Bose superfluids in a two-dimensional (2D) optical lattice, and show that such type-II NG modes manifest a novel paradigm that intrinsically bridges the Landau symmetry-breaking and topological theories.
+The low-energy physics of the superfluids depend on the breaking of the global gauge symmetry, rotation, and/or time-reversal symmetry~\cite{liu2006atomic, li2016physics}.
+The former two symmetries commute, hence no conventional type-II NG modes are expected.
+Surprisingly, we show a branch of type-II NG modes emerging at a phase-diagram boundary, across which the broken symmetries are the same but the degenerate space of ground states undergoes a topological transition after being projected onto the complex order-parameter subspace.
+This prediction shows a fundamentally new type-II NG mode with topological origin, and the detection scheme is also proposed.